 How do I edit these parameters?
-See the Sequence: Text to Music Editor.
+See the Sequence: Text-to-Music Editor.

-"Text to Music" Generators have their own special set of parameters and allow text in any language to generate a seed melody which, even though not visible, is in a Pattern syntax.
-Use English, Chinese, Japanese, Russian, German, French - whatever language takes your fancy, you will always get a melody!
+'Text-to-Music' Generators have their own special set of parameters and allow text in any language to generate a number of notes.
+These TTM generated notes are partioned into phrases which are combined sequentially into a TTM seed melody ('TTM melody' or 'tune').
+Even though not visible, this TTM melody is in a Pattern syntax, specifically that of a B (Both) Pattern.

+Use English, Chinese, Japanese, Russian, German, French - whatever language takes your fancy, you will always get a TTM melody!

-In general it takes 2 characters to generate a note.
-Note that if your text is < 6 characters (e.g. Hello, which is 5 characters), we turn it into HelloHello ... which makes it sufficiently long to make at least 3 notes (that actually generates a few more).
+Tip: In general it takes 2 characters to generate a note.

+Tip: that if your text is < 6 characters (e.g. Hello, which is 5 characters), we turn it into HelloHello ... which makes it sufficiently long to make at least 3 notes (that actually generates a few more).